Ulrich Sigwart: Early career

 From 1979 to 1989 he headed the section of invasive cardiology at the Lausanne University Hospital in Switzerland.
 There, in 1984, he performed the first coronary stent.

 Gruentzig had already recognized the problem of abrupt closure and restenosis after angioplasty.
-The need for a suitable form of intraluminal support in the hope of reducing or preventing this problem became obvious.
+The need for a suitable form of intraluminal support to reduce or prevent this problem became obvious.
 Several investigators envisioned such devices during the first years of clinical application of angioplasty.
-Following reassuring animal work with self expanding mesh stents in Lausanne Sigwart reported the first human implants of such vascular scaffolds.
-These vascular stents, implanted in peripheral and coronary circulation, were multi-filament self-expanding, spring-like devices made of surgical steel.
-Sigwart's work made angioplasty predictable which significantly improved the outcome and offered a chance to overcome the problem of abrupt closure and recurrence.
+Following the conception and the reassuring animal work with self-expanding mesh stents in Lausanne Sigwart reported the first human implants of such vascular scaffolds.
+These vascular stents, implanted in the peripheral and coronary circulation, were multi-filament self-expanding, spring-like devices made of surgical steel and produced by a small local company.

-In 1987, after several years of preliminary work in animals, he published a landmark paper on the use intravascular stents in humans to prevent occlusion and re-stenosis after angioplasty of coronary and peripheral arteries.
+In 1987, after several years of preliminary work in animals, he published a landmark paper on the use of intravascular stents in humans to prevent occlusion and re-stenosis after angioplasty of coronary and peripheral arteries.
 This wall stent was later replaced by balloon expandable-stents that had less risks of restenosis and thrombosis.

+Sigwart's work revolutionised angioplasty making it predictable, significantly improving the outcome and offering a chance to overcome the problem of abrupt closure and recurrence.

 Sigwart's early stenting work received great interest and many travelled to Lausanne to observe the technique in practice.
 In a 1987 paper entitled ‘Intravascular stents to prevent occlusion and restenosis after transluminal angioplasty’, Sigwart et al. gave an interesting account of the clinical use of stents to prevent occlusion and restenosis.
 Sigwart's work also provided him with an opportunity to observe the outcomes and indeed the shortcomings resulting from stent therapy.

 Later career

-In 1989, he became director of the department of invasive cardiology at the Royal Brompton Hospital.
+In 1989, he became director of the Department of Invasive Cardiology at the Royal Brompton Hospital.

-In 1994 he introduced percutaneous alcohol septal ablation, a non-surgical method for the treatment of hypertrophic obstructive cardiomyopathy, as an alternative to open heart surgery.
+In 1994 he introduced alcohol septal ablation, a non-surgical method for the treatment of hypertrophic obstructive cardiomyopathy, as an alternative to open heart surgery.

 In 2002 he succeeded Wilhelm Rutishauser as cardiology chairman at the University of Geneva.
 He retired in 2006.